jeffreysorgen/golf-club-sensors/implementation.md

 The **accelerometer**.
 Depending on how the device is attached, one axis determines the direction of gravity.
 That axis has an approximate reading of 1G, the force of gravity in one direction.
-Resting state is negative value to Ready state (or vice versa).
+Resting state is negative value of Ready state.

-When the device is attached perpendicular to the stick as shown, then the Y axis is going to determine its orientation.
 Some combination of coordinates might need to be calculated with advanced math for _gravity=zero._
-But at this stage of development it probably in not necessary.
+But at this stage of development it probably is not necessary.

-#### Notes:

-First, understand the orientation of the device.
-Then, make the device only identify the change in state so it can **beep**.
-After two minutes, state changes to Timeout state, and halts sensors to listen for Ready state.
-(For energy conservation.)

 #### Why the Accelerometer?

 _I need one reading - knowing the orientation of the device.
 Since the Accelerometer +/- Z axis is up/down, then this is the sensor to use.
 Depending on how the device is attached, it's one of the three axes.